Comment on page

 Where x is Token A, y is Token B and k is the invariant.
 The constant product market maker algorithm makes sure that the product of the two tokens in the liquidity pool always remains the same.
 As a result, the ratio of the tokens in the pool dictates the price and the amount of liquidity in the pool affects slippage.

-Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual USD stablecoin (vUSD), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
-In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vUSD stablecoin.
+Single Token Liquidity pools function by grouping the deposited token into a virtual pair with our virtual unit stablecoin (vUNIT), instead of having the liquidity provider deposit multiple pool pairs, they only have to deposit one.
+In essence, liquidity providers only need to deposit “Token A” to the pool reserve and each token is paired with the vUNIT stablecoin.
 There is no pool weighting, only an amount of Token A reserve in the pool based upon how much liquidity has been provided to the pool.

 If a user sells from the starting price the asset depreciates in value, if someone buys from the starting price the asset appreciates in value.
 As such, we use starting price and would be price instead of the ratio between Token A and Token B in the xy=k constant product formula.
 Our pricing algorithm is based on Uniswap’s model found here.